TradeKing Review

 Extras

 TradeKing’s margin rates are consistently among the lowest in the industry.
 Also, they are currently offering to reimburse up to $150 in transfer fee for you to switch over to them.
-With all that the stock broker has to offer, switching to them is highly recommended.
+With all that the stock broker has to offer, it can be tempting to take the plunge.
 However, deciding on the stock broker you stick with is an important choice, so remember to open an account and make sure you are comfortable with everything the broker does and doesn’t offer before making the switch.

 Resources: